-In order to maintain uniformity with the current version of the Revised Uniform Law on Notarial Acts (2018), if a state legislature has adopted the 2010 act, it should amend its current law by adopting the 2018 amendments.
-If it has also adopted the 2016 amendment, it should repeal that provision from its current law and adopt the 2018 amendments.
+In order to maintain uniformity with the current version of the Revised Uniform Law on Notarial Acts (2021), if a state has adopted the 2010 act, it should amend its current law by adopting the 2018 amendments.
+If it also has adopted the 2016 amendment, it should repeal that provision from its current law and adopt the 2018 amendments.
+It also may adopt the optional subsections to Section 14A approved in 2021.